 Once location tracking is enabled, administrators can manage it as follows:

 - Configure the period of time that tracks are kept.

-Tracked locations older than the configured period of time are deleted from the location tracking service.
+Tracked locations older than the configured period of time are deleted from the location tracking layer.

 - Pause location tracking.

 While location tracking is paused, the tracks remain but are read-only.
-No new tracks are collected, and mobile users can't upload tracks to the location tracking service.
+No new tracks are collected, and mobile users can't upload tracks to the location tracking layer.

 - Disable location tracking.